emacsmirror/zpresent/README.md

 You can increase the font size with `+`, `=`, `C-+`, or `C-=`.

 You can decrease the font size with `-` or `C--`.

+## Version History

+### 0.3

+Allow for `:slide:` tags on headlines to separate slides; don't make each headline automatically a new slide.